 You allocate a bigger machine.
 One approach is not to migrate data manually from old machine rather set the new machine as

-master slave configuration.
+primary replica configuration.
 Let the replication happen naturally.
-Once the replication is done, promote the new machine to master & take the older machine offline.
+Once the replication is done, promote the new machine to primary & take the older machine offline.
 Since the bigger machine is expected to serve all request, all read / write will happen on this machine.

 Cool.
 Your system is up & running again with increased performance.